dan-fedramp/docs/markdown/FRMR.KSI.key-security-indicators-with-controls.md

 - cm-12.1 Automated Tools to Support Information Location
 - cp-2.8 Identify Critical Assets
 #### KSI-PIY-02
-> Have policies outlining the security objectives of all information resources.
+> Have policies outlining the security objectives of all _information resources_.

 ##### Controls